CharlesCreativeContent/toolhouse-examples/README.md

 Toolhouse is a platform that enables developers to integrate tools into their projects to build powerful AI agents effortlessly.
 With Toolhouse, you can leverage pre-built tools and create applications that perform a multitude of useful tasks with minimal code.

-You can start this journey with only three lines of code!

-This repository explores examples of how you can use our pre-built tools to create applications for various use cases, such as customer service, blog writing, pet care, and more.
-It also demonstrates how to build an API that integrates the Toolhouse SDK with OpenAI's GPT models.

-Feel free to check out our [demo video](https://youtu.be/LwKPnH0198E) to see Toolhouse in action.
+Feel free to check out the [video](https://youtu.be/LwKPnH0198E) to see Toolhouse in action.

 <a href="https://youtu.be/LwKPnH0198E"><img src="https://github.com/CharlesCreativeContent/myImages/blob/main/images/ToolhouseThumbnail.png?raw=true"></a>